srsampson/ModeSDecoder/README.md

 The program processes the serial port data (ignores the Mode-AC if enabled) and creates data structures in order to decode the data.
 This decoded information is placed in a MySQL database.
 Multiple receivers can be used, each running this application and using a separate ```radar_site``` identification in the configuration file.

-#### Development Direction
+#### Database Design
-When new tracks are detected, their Mode-S ICAO number is added to the ```icao_list``` table by a trigger, and the decoded Mode-S information saved in the ```tracks``` table.
-This table references ICAO numbers in ```position_echo``` table.
-Sooner or later this target will land or fade-out, and the database will mark the target as **inactive**.
-If it pops-up again, then it is marked **active** again.
+When new tracks are detected, their Mode-S ICAO number is added to the ```icao_list``` table by a trigger, and a track is created in the ```tracks``` table.
+This table has the quality and active status.
+Sooner or later this target will land or fade-out, and the track is marked **inactive**.
+If it pops-up again, it is marked **active** again.

 The US registration (N-Number) are also added to the targets after the ICAO number is received.
 These are assigned 1:1 in the US.
 No other countries are decoded.

-Callsigns are placed in the ```callsign_list``` table.
-I'm not sure what use this serves, but maybe a list of all the callsigns used by an ICAO ID is interesting.
+There are tables to store the velocities, altitudes, amplitudes, etc.

 #### Running the Application
 You must have MySQL installed.
 Currently version 9.0 is used for development.
 Import the ```.sql``` file to create the database, tables, and trigger.